Approx. Time Difference

-If you do not wish to take the semi-intensive course, you may take a less intensive Korean language course, such as Korean Language and Culture, Korean Writing, or Korean Grammar (4.5 UC quarter units each).
+If you do not wish to take the semi-intensive course, you may take a less intensive Korean language course, such as Korean Language and Culture, Korean Writing, or Korean Grammar (4.5 units each).
 These are offered through other schools or departments at Yonsei University.
 Korean Language and Culture is very popular and is consistently offered.
 You may also take these courses in addition to the semi-intensive language course to further your Korean language development.

 If you have documented fluency in Korean language or you receive a high enough score (advanced levels) on the language placement test, you will not be required to take Korean language.